 These requests additionally do not protect municipalities from legal responsibility if a person is improperly detained.

-“The PSP has trained its individuals and deployed internal reporting mechanisms to facilitate on-going compliance tracking,” Miller said in a declaration.
+“The PSP has trained its individuals and deployed internal reporting mechanisms to facilitate ongoing compliance tracking,” Miller declared.

-Castro changed into touring with two passengers — her then-boyfriend and a co-worker — who have been additionally asked for their IDs.
+Castro changed into touring with two passengers — her then-boyfriend and a co-worker — who were additionally asked for their IDs.

-The officer detained Castro, then known as ICE marketers, who arrested the two passengers and placed them in removal lawsuits, she stated.
+She stated that the officer detained Castro, then known as ICE marketers, who arrested the two passengers and placed them in removal lawsuits.

 “It’s harassment,” Castro said of her experience.

-Vic Walczak, the Pennsylvania ACLU’s criminal director, said the lawsuit is just the “tip of the iceberg” of civil rights violations via Pennsylvania police round immigration enforcement.
+TThe Pennsylvania ACLU’s criminal director, Vic Walczak, said the lawsuit is just the “tip of the iceberg” of civil rights violations via Pennsylvania police around immigration enforcement.
 According to Walczak, the ACLU has decided other neighborhood police departments are also behaving.

-But troopers are nonetheless free to talk with ICE if they consider they’ve encountered an undocumented immigrant.
+But troopers can talk with ICE if they encounter an undocumented immigrant.

 The ACLU says the policy has to and could cross also.
-Walczak advised the Capital-Star in advance this 12 months that the high-quality policy could be no conversation among local police and federal immigration authorities whatsoever.
+Walczak advised the Capital-Star in advance this 12 months that the high-quality policy could be no conversation among local police and federal immigration authorities.

 Immigration advocates and national police chiefs say stopping conversation permits these groups to consider their nearby regulation enforcement.